JasonMDev/learning-python-predictive-analytics/README.md

-# Ruby on Rails Tutorial: Sample Application
+# Predictive Analytics with Python

 These are my notes from working through the book [*Learning Predictive Analytics with Python*](https://www.packtpub.com/big-data-and-business-intelligence/learning-predictive-analytics-python)